InnaForkert/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-Tic-tac-toe browser game
+Fun game to play with a friend or a bot.
+Has music inside.